Olivier-Boudeville/Ceylan-Mobile/doc/mobile.rst

 First of all, as we understand it, mobiles are far less appropriate than 3G keys for this exercice (they are not well supported, they tend to enter various sleep modes), but be reassured that your mileage may vary with keys as well.

-In order to select a proper device (phone or key), first of all one should look at the `Gammu Phone Database <https://wammu.eu/phones/>`_ (which lists keys as well).
+In order to select a proper device (phone or key), first of all one should look at the `Gammu Phone Database <https://wammu.eu/phones/>`_ (which, despite its name, lists keys as well).

 We tried to favour the *acknowledged* entries in this database, moreover the ones with multiple success reports.

-For the record, we selected only Huawei chips (supposedly becoming, for better or for worse, a de facto standard) of various quite widespread offers, and bought 4 secondhand 3G keys of different models [#]_, which we named that way:
+For the record, we selected (before the controversy) only Huawei chips (supposedly becoming, or having been, for better or for worse, a de facto standard) of various quite widespread offers, and bought 4 secondhand 3G keys of different models [#]_, which we named that way:

  - ``K3G-1``: a black and orange generic model (no specific brand apparently), labelled HSDPA, with a Huawei E169 chip
  - ``K3G-2`` : white (with a green LED, invisible unless lit), from a former operator, based on a Huawei E170
  - ``K3G-3`` : white, from another former operator, based on a Huawei E172 (labelled as E1752); can host an additional MicroSD card
  - ``K3G-4`` : white, from same former operator as ``K3G-2``, based on Huawei E180 (firmware ``11.104.16.01.00``), with a rotating USB connection; can also host an additional MicroSD card

-.. [#] For a whopping expensively bill of 10 euros.
+.. [#] For a whopping expensive bill of 10 euros.

 To anticipate a bit: